 The AirTag is an interesting device because, unlike just about every other Apple product, it can’t be charged up via a Lightning or USB-C cable.
 Instead, when the AirTag runs out of juice you’ll need to physically change the battery inside to get you back up to 100%.

-The Find My app will let you know when your AirTag needs a fresh cell and the battery itself is a widely used CR2032 coin cell.
+The Find My app will let you know when your AirTag needs a new cell and the battery itself is a widely used CR2032 coin cell unit.
 You can pick these up from a supermarket, electrical store, pharmacy or online.
 See below for the specific unit we used.

-The AirTag system works with many of the best iPhones we’ve tested over the years.
+The AirTag system works with many of the best iPhones we’ve tested.

 - Apple AirTag